ComfyNodePRs/PR-ComfyUI_deepDeband-95caa8f7/README.md

 cleanup.cleanup() # delete precedent ./temp/*
 ```
 this method pipes all images through disk read/write which is good for low ram envs but impacts inference time negatively.

+the deband process is calling a bash script, so at the moment such stage still requires to write the image (at least this happens only once per image now insted of 3 times)

 Our patch transforms this behavior into a RAM-based pipeline.